mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

 ~~~~~~~~~~~~~~

 The 'Import results...' button allows the user to load previously analysed data, ideally saved using
 'Export results...'.
+When clicked, it propmts the user to enter a label for the workspace group from which
-When clicked, this button searches for a workspace corresponding to the
+data will be imported, which is defaulted to 'ALCResults'.
+The interface then searches for a workspace corresponding to the
 interface's step from which it was called.
 This means that if the user is currently in the
 DataLoading step, the interface will search for a workspace named <Label>_Loaded_Data.
 If
 it is used from the BaselineModelling step, the workspace named <Label>_Baseline_Workspace